 In Japan, accounting/audit firms are the only entities that review the activities of industry participants.
 For some industries, however, self-regulatory organisations also conduct reviews separately from regulators or accounting/audit firms under the applicable laws or regulations.
-By way of an example, the Japan Virtual and Crypto-assets Exchange Association (the JVCEA) is a self-regulatory organisation authorised under the PSA to review its CAESP members.
+By way of example, the Japan Virtual and Crypto-assets Exchange Association (JVCEA) is a self-regulatory organisation authorised under the PSA to review its CAESP members.

-2.12 Conjunction of Unregulated and Regulated Products and Services generated on a blockchain, they are characterised as irreplaceable owing to the unique values assigned to them.
+2.12 Conjunction of Unregulated and Regulated Products and Services

-An NFT is not defined under Japanese regulation; however, it is generally understood to refer to an irreplaceable token minted on a blockchain.
+An NFT is not defined under Japanese regulation.
+However, it is generally understood to refer to an irreplaceable token minted on a blockchain.
 Since NFTs are digital items minted on a blockchain, the question is whether NFTs also constitute crypto-assets under the PSA.

-NFTs are increasingly being used in various fields because, although they are digital data
+NFTs are increasingly being used in various fields because, although they are digital data generated on a blockchain, they are characterised as irreplaceable owing to the unique values assigned to them.